KQM-git/HSRNews/readme.md

 Dear Trailblazers,

-Store - Embers Exchange has been updated!
+A Store - Embers Exchange update!
 Trailblazers can use Undying Embers to exchange for Lost Gold Fragments and other Trace Materials every month!

 ### Update Time